-- should report these concerns to an appropriate colleague e.g. Director of HR, Head of Student Support. - where staff members have concerns about the Principal, these will be reported to the Chair of Governors. - where staff members have concerns about the Chair of Governors, these will be reported to the Principal and the Local Authority Designated Officer (LADO)
+- should report these concerns to an appropriate colleague e.g. Director of HR, Assistant Principal Student Experience. - where staff members have concerns about the Principal, these will be reported to the Chair of Governors. - where staff members have concerns about the Chair of Governors, these will be reported to the Principal and the Local Authority Designated Officer (LADO)